Ragnar Ulfung

-Ulfung was born in Oslo and studied there and in Milan before making his debut in Let's Make an Opera (Oslo, 1950).
-He made a successful debut at the Royal Swedish Opera in 1958 as Canio in Pagliacci and remained a member of the company until 1984.
-However, he also made guest appearances abroad.
-He made his debut at the Metropolitan Opera on 12 December 1972 as Mime in Siegfried and went on to sing 93 performances there between 1972 and 1993.
-In 1975 he appeared in Ingmar Bergman's celebrated film of Mozart's The Magic Flute in the role of Monostatos.
-He was appointed Hovsångare in 1976.
+He also made other guest appearances abroad.
+His debut at the Metropolitan Opera was on 12 December 1972 as Mime in Siegfried and he went on to sing 93 performances there between 1972 and 1993.
+In 1975 he appeared in Ingmar Bergman's celebrated film of Mozart's The Magic Flute in the role of Monostatos, and he also sang Tom Rakewell in Bergman's production of The Rake's Progress in Stockholm.
+He was appointed Hovsångare in 1976; and was appointed St Olav Ridder av I klasse in 1976 and 1983.
+In 1975 he appeared at Drottningholm in Le Carnaval by Lully as Monsieur Pourceaugnac.